tonyspiro/progressive-image/README.md

 Progressive Image
 =============
 Progressive Image is a JQuery plugin that progressively adds larger images based on the current browser width.
-It starts from mobile and progressively builds to tablet then to full size if the browser.
+It starts from mobile and progressively builds to tablet then to full size.

 If viewing from a mobile device, Progressive Image will load only the mobile version.
 If viewing from a tablet the mobile version is loaded first and then the tablet version.
 If viewing desktop, the mobile version is loaded then tablet and finally the full version.

 This creates a "blur" to "in focus" effect which is a better alternative than longer loading times and visually loading down a large image.